Adding Native Connectors#

 C++ connector inheriting

-ConnectorBase<T>with 4 method overridesPybind module using
+ConnectorBase<T>with 4 required + 1 optional (do_single_delete) method overridesPybind module using

 LMCACHE_BIND_CONNECTOR_METHODSsetup.pyentry for the newCppExtensionPython client inheriting